Crecker2/study/_posts/2018-10-17-midterm-study-guide.md

 ## Why do we want to separate into groups?
 Define in-group v out-group.
 What happens when we assign people to an in-group?
 What are the effects?
 Why is this important?
 Why do we make people part of an out-group?
 What are the effects?
 Where do we see this in the media or entertainment?

 Social separation enables us to assign people to broad social categories, simplifies the world, and creates and defines our places in the world.
-An **in group** is a group of people who are assumed to share some similar characteristic; an **out-group** is the rest of the world, who does not fit in the in-group.
+An **in-group** is a group of people who are assumed to share some similar characteristic; an **out-group** is the rest of the world, who does not fit in the in-group.
 Studies have shown that even with superficial or non-existent differences separating the in-group and out-group, people still hold preference towards the people in their in-group.
 This can go as far as sabotaging the out-group.

-This psychological phenomenon has real-world implications when the media’s coverage of non-western countries, especially the Middle East, treats western countries with particular preference, and assumes a homogenous bunch of out-groupers who are all identical in the eyes of the media.
+This psychological phenomenon has real-world implications when the media’s coverage of non-western countries, especially the Middle East, treats western countries with particular preference, and assumes a homogenous bunch of out-groupers who are all identical.

 ## How and why did the media cover 9/11 in the way it did?
 Why do we need the media to be reflective in times of turmoil?
 How did semiotics come into play?
 Has the coverage of Muslims or Islam changed since then?
 Why or why not?
 Why does it matter how terrorism or Muslims are portrayed in the news and entertainment media?
 What are the effects of this kind of coverage?